NYUAD-IM/artintel/WeeklySchedule.md

 ### <a name="week12.1"></a>Week 12 (11/23)
 - Review homework
 - Techniques for interactive machine learning
-- Discuss Final Project

-#### Final Project ####
-- **Final project due last class (12/14)**
-For the final your are free to choose what you'd like to do.
-The project should be a creative use of machine learning.
-It should be more ambitious in scope compared to what we've done so far this semester.
-You could do any number of things.
-A few sample ideas are:

-- Build upon and fully complete one of your projects from earlier in the semester
-- Create an interactive classification app or game (example)
-- Create a physical comic book using style transfer
-- Create an interactive dance performance
-- Generate a musical composition or an EP of songs
-- Create a music/sound generation tool
-- Create a twitter bot (a variation could be a bot that learns and grows from people's responses)
-- Create an interactive application (tool/game/art piece) that uses text generation
-- Create an art piece that illustrates/amplifies characteristics of this technology (could be illuminating or comedic or both)
-The list could go on and on.
-The above should be considered far from exhaustive.

-You may work within a group or by yourself.

-##### Grading Rubric #####
-25% Creative Thinking: The project should not be just reproducing things using the tools we've looked at.
-It should have some novel implementation or approach in the application of the tech.
-Depending on the project, this could include indication of development of personal style/taste (if art project for example), and/or imaginative implementations of the tech in exploring ideas.

-25% Production Quality: The project needs to be well polished, with considerable work put into the finished work.

-25% Clear Conceptual Underpinning: The project needs to be well thought out, and have a clear concept that you are working with from start to finish.
-The documentation should clearly show the concepts you are engaging with.

-25% Machine Learning Application: The project should use and benefit from machine learning.

-##### Documentation #####
-  - Required documentation (include on project site or separate page):
-    - Name of your project
-    - What inspired you to make this work?
-    - How does the content of your work related to some of the concepts we've covered in class?
-    - What tools did you use?
-How did the tools affect your creative process?
-(If you found the tools limiting you can also comment on that.)
-    - What have you learned as a result of making this work?
-What surprised you?

 #### Homework ####
 - **Sign up** for your Final Project group in the [Projects Doc](https://docs.google.com/spreadsheets/d/1_eyQ4XfzGKpqMIW7FatoDbHBJSAqyPfrkKcyCI66gbI/edit?usp=sharing)